focusreactive/turbo-cms-kit/README.md

    cd apps/storyblok/CLI
    ```

-7. Run the setup script:
+7. Run the setup script, ⚠️ command should be executed from _apps/storyblok/CLI_, to consume correct environment variables:

    ```bash
    node sb.mjs